 Tonight, 7:07 PM: Ivan Nova vs. Brandon Morrow.
 I'm confident.

 Tomorrow, 7:07 PM: Hiroki Kuroda vs. Chad Jenkins -- the proverbial kid pitcher that the Yankees have never seen before.
 Trap game?
 I don't think so: His last start was his first in the majors, and he was limited to 64 pitches.
 I think we're going to unload on him.

 Saturday, 1:07 PM: Andy Pettitte vs. a Toronto starter yet to be named.
 I'm confident in this one, too.

 Sunday, 1:07 PM: Phil Hughes vs. Henderson Alvarez.
 Hughes has been up and down all season, so, if the Jays can win only 1 game in this series, this will probably be it.

 That will close out the Toronto series, and the month of September.
 October 1, 2 & 3 is the final regular-season series.
 It's the Yankees hosting the Boston Red Sox, and whoever would have thought this series would only matter for one team?

 All starts are scheduled for 7:05 PM.
 No starters have been announced, but, based on who's been starting when, we can guess the following with some certainty:

 The Orioles have today off.
 Tomorrow, they host the Red Sox for 3, before going to Tampa Bay for their last 3.

 With a Magic Number of 6, theoretically, the Yankees can clinch in Toronto.
 If we sweep, and the O's drop 2 out of 3, we clinch on Sunday.
-If we take 3 out of 4, and the O's get swept, we clinch on Sunday.
+Us taking 3 out of 4, and the O's getting swept, would also allow us to clinch on Sunday.